Latest Flex Office Market Insights: UK Flexible Office Space Report - Q3 2023

 Because hot desks don’t provide any sense of permanence, there’s less and less demand for this one-time trend.
 As a result, most coworking operators have significantly cut down on the number of hot desks available to rent.

-A dedicated desk is a membership option that provides a workspace just for you.
+Dedicated Desk A dedicated desk is a membership option that provides a workspace just for you.
 It provides a more permanent setup and more privacy compared to hot-desking or using shared spaces only.
 You can also curate the space and leave your supplies right where you left them.

-A managed office is a vacant space that’s rented out by a landlord or property owner.
+Managed Office A managed office is a vacant space that’s rented out by a landlord or property owner.
 It doesn’t typically come with furnishings, business opportunities, reception services, or other amenities.

-A flexible, or "flex" space refers to any space that’s offered to businesses that can tailor it according to their needs.
+Flexible Space A flexible, or "flex" space refers to any space that’s offered to businesses that can tailor it according to their needs.

 The rent for a serviced office typically includes furnishings, utilities, building maintenance, and other necessities that you would pay for out-of-pocket with a traditional lease.
-When you add up the cost of those other necessities, serviced offices usually cost less in the short-term.
+When you add up the cost of those other necessities, serviced offices usually cost less in the short term.

-Whether it’s meeting rooms you only use once a day or desks for future hires, Serviced Offices offer flexibility to grow your office space as your business grows and only pay for what you need.
+Only pay for what you use Whether it’s meeting rooms you only use once a day or desks for future hires, Serviced Offices offer flexibility to grow your office space as your business grows and only pay for what you need.

-Serviced offices usually come ready to go and can be tailored to meet your needs.
+Get down to business faster Serviced offices usually come ready to go and can be tailored to meet your needs.
 In most cases, the only item on a new tenant’s to-do list is to choose the office layout.
 Everything else — conference rooms, lounge and kitchen areas, and more — are already there.
 The settle-in process is quicker, so tenants can start working faster.

-This is a big draw for many tenants to serviced offices rather than traditional leased space.
+Shorter leases give flexibility in times of uncertainty This is a big draw for many tenants to serviced offices rather than traditional leased space.
 Many facility management groups have lease minimums as short as three months.
 On average a 12-month term will get the best lease rate in a Serviced Office and is still much shorter compared to the three-year minimum more common in traditional office leases.
 The shorter lease term means that a business can grow faster or downsize as needed without having to wait for a lease to expire.

-Serviced office tenants often have the chance to rent more or less space in the same building.
+Adjust with less disruption Serviced office tenants often have the chance to rent more or less space in the same building.
 Instead of having to change their business address and move all of their stuff, the company just has to sign a different rental agreement.
 Along with simple and shorter legal agreements, the overhead to move is much lower than traditional leasing.

 When Regus began, it was largely geared toward entrepreneurs, freelancers, and startups.
 In many ways, the industry still caters to these kinds of businesses, but it has also expanded to incorporate companies of all sizes.